karlseguin/liquid/readme.md

 ## Configuration
 As seen above, a configuration can be provided when generating a template.
 Configuration is achieved via a fluent-interface.
 Configurable options are:

-- `Cache(cache liquid.Cache)`: the caching implementation to use.
+- `Cache(cache core.Cache)`: the caching implementation to use.
 This defaults to `liquid.SimpleCache`, which is thread-safe.
+- `IncludeHandler(handler core.IncludeHandler)`: the callback used for handling includes.
+By default, includes are ignored.
+See below for more information.
+- `SetInternalBuffer(count, size int)`: the number of internal buffers and the maximum size of each buffer to use.
+Defaults to 512 and 4KB.
+This is currently only used for the capture tag.
+If you need to capture more than 4KB, increase the 2nd value.

 ## Data Binding
 The template's `Render` method takes a `map[string]interface{}` as its argument.
 Beyond that, `Render` works on all built-in types, and will also reflect the exported fields of a struct.